Azure/c-util/devdoc/tqueue_requirements.md

 **SRS_TQUEUE_01_011: [** For each item in the queue, `dispose_item_function` shall be called with `dispose_item_function_context` and a pointer to the array entry value (T*). **]**

+If the queue is growable:

+- The lock initialized in `TQUEUE_CREATE_GROWABLE(T)` shall be de-initialized.

+- The array backing the queue shall be freed.

 ### TQUEUE_PUSH(T)
 ```c
 TQUEUE_PUSH_RESULT TQUEUE_PUSH(T)(TQUEUE(T) tqueue, T* item, void* copy_item_function_context)